faradayio/node_smartystreets/README.md

 `--drop-threshold [rows]`

 If a batch of rows cannot be geocoded after 5 retries, they will be dropped.
 You can use this option to limit that.
 If you set `--drop-threshold 0`, any dropped rows will cause the process to exit with a code of 1.
 If you set it to 1,000, geocoding failures will be tolerated up to 1,000 rows, then the process will exit with a code of 1.

+`--include-invalid`

+Not required.
+Allows approximate geocoding of addresses that SmartyStreets considers invalid.
+Be cautious - this may introduce potentially-large precision degredation.

 ## Geocoding stream API